The Updated Guide on Closing Costs

 When you buy a property, you must pay a land transfer tax to the provincial government, and sometimes also to the municipality (e.g. Toronto).
 The amount of the land transfer tax depends on the value of your property and varies greatly by location, especially from province to province.

 This tax for most Canadians is based on the purchase price of their property.
 However, if you buy your home in Alberta or Saskatchewan the land transfer tax is a much smaller cost.
 For example, the land transfer tax on a $500,000 home in Toronto is $12,950, split equally between provincial and municipal taxes.
 In Edmonton, Alberta, the land transfer tax for a $500,000 home with a 20% down payment is only $280 .
-You can estimate your land transfer tax in Ontario using our Land Transfer Tax calculator.
+You can estimate your land transfer tax using our Land Transfer Tax calculator.

 Property appraisal fee